KrishnaswamyLab/LM-Dispersion/Readme.md

 ## A 5-minute intro to this paper
-This is an observation-driven improvement on language model training.
-We observe a geometric phenomenon which we term embedding condensation, where token embeddings collapse into a narrow cone-like subspace in some language models.
+**This paper presents an observation-driven improvement on language model training.**

+We observe a geometric phenomenon which we term **embedding condensation**, where token embeddings collapse into a narrow cone-like subspace in some language models.
 We then design a training objective to counteract the effect.

 <img src="assets/motivation.png" width="800">